flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     ### Operating Empty Weight

     It is important to understand that the term "operating empty weight" can seem a little generic.
 OEW is typically calculated as "manufacturer's empty weight + standard items + operator items".
-These items can be the following (not all inclusive):
+These items can be the following (not all-inclusive):

     - Crew members
     - Manuals